pgaria/newWebsiteRealAutomation/content/post/docker/what-is-docker-container.md

 ![docker-file-image-container-flow](/img/docker/docker-file-image-container-flow.png)

 ### Docker Engine
 Docker Engine is a client-server application which contains components like A server which is a type of long-running program called a daemon, REST API interface to talk to daemon and instruct it what to do and Client which is nothing but command line interface.

-### Docker Daemon
 The background service running on the host that manages building, running and distributing Docker containers.

 ### Docker Client
 Docker client is a command line tool that allows the user to interact with the Docker daemon in client server manner using API's.